Celebrating the Co-Axial Escapement

 Having also requested a more understated calf leather strap, rather than an alligator one, Daniels would often joke about how difficult and meticulous Norman was throughout the process.
 In a copy of his book Watchmaking, which he gifted alongside this Millennium, an inscription from the watchmaker alludes to the watch having been “made for you with much inconvenience to your detailed requirements.”
 As a sign of the close friendship and humorous relationship between the two men, Norman gifted Daniels a watch in return: a quartz Utterly Butterly watch with a Velcro strap, made by one of the sponsors of Norman’s aviation team.
 It is understood to currently be on display in Roger Smith’s new workshop on the Isle of Man.

 A White Gold Millennium

 Only 8 white gold Millenniums were produced, according to David Newman, the Chairman of The George Daniels Trust.
 The first white gold piece was exported outside of the United Kingdom, whilst this example was the second to be delivered.
-Daniels’ order book confirms that of the eight white gold millennium watches, three were made with yellow gold chapter rings and yellow gold hands, and five where made with white gold chapter rings and blued steel hands.
+Daniels’ order book confirms that of the eight white gold millennium watches, three were made with yellow gold chapter rings and yellow gold hands, and five where made with silver chapter rings and blued steel hands.